 Arts and Crafts designs are very geometric, creating patterns that are both straightforward yet visually arresting.

-While our Coachman doors speak to American history, our Old World doors have an even longer history behind their designs.
+While our Carriage House Style doors speak to American history, our Old World doors have an even longer history behind their designs.
 Designed to mimic the strength and timelessness of castle doors, these garage doors speak to a style that predates the very country we live in.

 These doors go especially well with homes with stone exteriors as well as Tudor-style homes that are rooted in older European architecture.